 Take me out to the ballgame at Pringles Park!
 The Ballpark at Jackson is a minor league baseball park and home to the Jackson Generals.
 Located east of downtown, off Interstate 40, enjoy a home game with the family, and maybe a bag of peanuts and cracker jacks, too.

 Senior discounts are available at select hotels, retail stores, restaurants, and grocery stores near these attractions.
-At Regency Senior Living Jackson, we arrange for our residents to participate in group outings to local attractions.
+At Regency Retirement Village Jackson, we arrange for our residents to participate in group outings to local attractions.
 Being part of a group of peers living together in Jackson Assisted Living makes for a great way to experience these sights and sounds.

 We’re located about 70 miles from the heart of Memphis, TN, which offers a wide variety of activities.
 Attractions include: the Memphis Zoo, Graceland – the home of Elvis Presley, iconic Beale Street, the Main Street Trolley, and a Memphis Riverboat Tour.